Intervention Effectiveness Towards Improving Physical and Mental Health for Post-stroke Patients.

 Experimental: Multi-intervention program

-A multi-intervention program will design for stroke patients including [1] periodic health examination for assessment of physical and mental health, recurrence risks, and harmful behaviors; [2] guiding the appropriate rehabilitation exercises for improving the physical status and monitoring through daily online report; [3] using the motivational interviewing methods to improve and prevent mental disorder; [4] applicating the technique of functional near-infrared spectroscopy (fNIRS) for measurement of oxy-hemoglobin on cortex prefrontal to early detect mental disorder and stroke recurrence risks.
+A multi-intervention program was designed for stroke patients, including: [1] periodic health examinations for assessing physical and mental health, recurrence risks, and harmful behaviors; [2] guiding appropriate rehabilitation exercises to improve physical status and monitoring through daily online reports; [3] using motivational interviewing methods to improve and prevent mental disorders; [4] using the technique of functional near-infrared spectroscopy (fNIRS) to measure oxy-hemoglobin in the prefrontal cortex to early detect mental disorders and stroke recurrence risks.

 Motivational Interviewing will carry out on post-stroke patients in the first three months (one time per week in the first month and one time per the second and third month).
 This intervention method aims to discover and resolve patient's conflicts by a standardized communication skill to improve their mental health and change negative behaviors.